EnriquePinto/PythonChess/README.md

 14/15/16/17 = capture and promotion to queen/rook/knight/bishop

-What piece is moving and from whence it is moving is not included in the piece class move output since it can be identified by the '.sqr' and '.name' attributes
+What piece is moving and from whence it is moving is not included in the piece class move output since it can be identified by the '.sqr' and '.clr' attributes

 ## Move priority and type identification